zdjohn/spark-setup-workshop/readme.md

 In this project, I am trying to illustrate some common (key) etl tasks using spark (pyspark).

-I hope this project can provide a in-depth spark example for developers who want to learn spark.
+I hope this project can provide a in-depth spark example for developers who want to try and learn spark.

 ## About Amazon Customer Reviews Dataset